-In 2018, over the course of a year, I made several trips to a shopping precinct in Shawlands, Glasgow; the Shawbridge Arcade.
+In 2018, over the course of a year I made several trips to a derelict shopping precinct in Shawlands, Glasgow; the Shawbridge Arcade.
 Among the last units operating when I arrived were the city council’s housing offices, a branch of William Hill Bookmakers and a motorcycle workshop.
-Here and there were signs of previous shops and businesses – Character’s Lounge Bar, a kebab shop and the New Wine church, all shuttered and abandoned.
-The design of the Arcade was quasi-Brutalist; car parking on an upper level overlooked an open courtyard and a concrete staircase led to a ground level with seating areas and planters.
+Here were signs of previous shops and businesses: Character’s Lounge Bar, a kebab shop and the New Wine church, long since shuttered and abandoned.
+The Arcade, late-Brutalist in design, featured a car park on its upper level that overlooked an open courtyard from where a concrete staircase led to ground level with seating areas and planters.
 On the main façade was a sign, Shopping Precinct.
 Or rather, S opping recin t.

-In the course of shooting Tilo in Real Life, virtually every location I’ve used has since been demolished, with some even re-built on.
-The disappearance of buildings, even entire areas of my native city, caused in me a deep-rooted anxiety I’ve carried my whole life.
-These losses, of my physical surroundings and sense of self, were unexplained to me as a child and, like living through war, the destruction of my home or street was an ever-imminent threat and a normal event.
+While shooting Tilo in Real Life, virtually every location I’ve used has since been demolished.
+Some have even re-built on to become new places.
+The disappearance, not only of buildings, but entire streets and areas of my native city, caused a deep-rooted anxiety I’ve carried my whole life.
+The loss of physical surroundings and what it meant was unexplained to me as a child and, as if living through war, the destruction of my home, street and district was an ever-imminent threat.

 Conscious or not, lost places and distant memories appear in my work more often than I care to admit.
 They appear in The Devil’s Plantation and Voyageuse and in the sequences I’ve edited for Tilo I can already see the traces.
 The film is set in an anonymous modern city, a dystopia of urban blight and suburban homogeneity.